Chilli crab

-Chilli crab (辣椒螃蟹 (làjiāo pángxiè); Malay: Ketam cili) is a Southeast Asian seafood dish that originated in Singapore in the 1960s.
-It is widely associated as the national cuisines of both Malaysia and Singapore.
-Mud crabs are commonly used and are stir-fried in a semi-thick, sweet and savoury tomato-and-chilli-based sauce.
+Chilli crab (辣椒螃蟹 (làjiāo pángxiè); Malay: ketam cabai, ketam cili) is a Southeast Asian seafood dish that is widely associated with the cuisines of both Malaysia and Singapore.
+The widely known version of chili crab today could be traced back to the 1950s in Malaysia and Singapore.
+Mud crabs are commonly used and are stir-fried in a semi-thick, sweet, and savoury tomato-and-chilli-based sauce.

 Origins

+The Portuguese introduced chili pepper to Malacca in the 16th century.
+Before chili peppers, peppercorn was used by the Malays to add heat and spice to their meals.
+The earlier version of the dish known as ketam balado, is a drier version cooked in balado, a type of hot and spicy mixture originating from Minang cuisine, of West Sumatra, Indonesia.
+Berlada is a spice mixture in Malaysian cuisine that is eaten with all kinds of vegetables and protein.

+20th century

-In 1956, Cher Yam Tian and her husband Lim Choo Ngee began selling stir-fried crabs mixed with bottled chilli and tomato sauce from a pushcart.
+The origins of the most commonly known version of chili crab today could be traced back to the 1950s in Singapore and Malaysia.
+Cher Yam Tian and her husband Lim Choo Ngee began selling stir-fried crabs mixed with bottled chilli and tomato sauce from a pushcart since 1956.
 This was an improvised recipe; the original one did not involve bottled chilli sauce.
 A successful business selling this dish prompted the establishment of a restaurant, Palm Beach Seafood, along Upper East Coast Road.
-The version most widespread today was created by Hooi Kok Wah in the 1960s, one of four famous Singapore chefs during the era.
+The version most widespread today was created by Hooi Kok Wai in the 1960s, one of four famous Singapore chefs during the era.

-In September 2009, Ng Yen Yen, Malaysia's Tourism Minister, claimed that, among other dishes, "chilli crab is Malaysian", accusing "other countries" of "hijacking our food".
+Weng Fung Seafood Restaurant in the island of Langkawi, Kedah, Malaysia was first to offer a chili crab dish in Malaysia since 1958.
+Weng Fung was established as a Hainanese coffee store in the 1920s.
+In the 1950s, the second generation converted the coffee store into a seafood restaurant and added a chili crab dish to their menu, with the dish still being served today in the establishment.